callerid/android_sample_app/README.md

     ```
   - You have now added a redirection from your local machine into your Android Studio emulator.
   - Run the sample application
+  #### Setup REQUIRED for CallerID.com's Ethernet Emulator
   - Open CallerID.com's Ethernet Emulator and set the IP address at the top to: ```127.0.0.1```
+  - Select your format options and click Send.

-You should be able to send test calls into an emulated UDP port 3520 networked application now.
+  - Now you should be able to send test calls into the Sample Application without the need of a CallerID.com device.

 # Help
 If you are unable to get the UDP redirection working, refer to the [Manual: Redirection](https://developer.android.com/studio/run/emulator-networking#consoleredir)